Vadose Zone Hydrogeophysics

 Hydrogeophysics deals with the use of geophysical measurements for estimating parameters and monitoring processes that are important to hydrological studies.
 In this research topic, the focus is on the study of vadose zone processes using geophysical methods, with a strong focus on geoelectrical methods such as electrical resistivity tomography, spectral induced polarization, electrical impedance tomography and self-potential measurements.

 - A coupled inversion approach to use geophysical measurements in hydrological models

-- Spectral induced polarization of unsaturated porous media
+- Spectral induced polarization of biofilm development in porous media

-- Field evaluation of borehole electrical impedance tomography
+- Field evaluation of surface and borehole electrical impedance tomography

 - Imaging subsurface structures using electromagnetic induction measurements